Bealby/grandpas-pocket-watch-shop/README.md

   `Product Details` page along with another link to enable the user to `Keep Shopping`.

-- When a user on the `Products` page clicks the `ADD to BASKET` link the user is redirected to page they are on so that they are not thrown back to the `All Products` page and made to navigate through Website again to find their location.
+- When a user on the `Products` page clicks the `ADD TO BASKET` link the user is redirected to the same page they are on so that they are not thrown back to the `All Products` page and made to navigate through the Website again to find their location.

 - With the vast number of products listed a fixed upwards facing chevron icon will be positioned at the bottom right of the screen